This Auditor from Dubai Explains how he Immigrated to Canada and Found a Job within 45 Days

 My wife and I finally decided to visit Canada in the summer of 2013 and see for ourselves if Canada could be our new home!

-These interactions and insights during my 4 weeks visit to Canada was just-enough to 'trigger the decision-making process' to move to Canada.
+These interactions and insights during my 4 weeks visit to Canada were just enough to 'trigger the decision-making process to move to Canada.
 But still, it wasn’t a done deal, and it took several (I mean a lot) discussions between me and my wife to decide one way or the other.